 Our interactions with objects leave not only traces of use on the objects but also memories in our minds.
 These human traces are potential memory cues that can trigger our autobiographical memories.
-The first aim of this project is to investigate the relation between traces, objects, and related remembering experiences.
-The second is to generate what might be a suitable intervention that can enrich our remembering experience with cherished objects with human traces.
-(Please see Ongoing Studies for more information!)
+The first aim of this project was to investigate the relation between traces, objects, and related remembering experiences.
+The second was to generate what might be a suitable intervention that can enrich our remembering experience with cherished objects with human traces.

 For most adults, childhood seems to be the happiest time in life.
-Things they experienced in childhood carried their emotion to the past life.
-These activities based on memories, and by extension the elements in the environment that evoke such memories, make us feel well and balance emotional needs.
-This study investigates what can bring childhood memories to mind, how the culture the Chinese-born Australians experienced in Australia influences their childhood memories, and how these cues could relate to their emotions and provide insight into emotional design.
+Activities based on memories thereof, and elements in the environment that evoke such memories, make us feel well and balance emotional needs.
+During a one-year Fellowship, Xiaomei investigated what childhood memories can bring to mind, how the culture of Chinese-born Australians as experienced in Australia influences their childhood memories, and how these cues could relate to their emotions and provide insight into emotional design.

 With camera-enabled phones always at hand, people tend to build large photo collections on these devices, which in turn creates the need for curating such collections.
 During her